Lincoln23/discuss-share/README.md

 ### Searching
 Want to find a post but you can't remember the content?
   - Using ElasticSearch, I have created search functionality that will predict what you are typing and return to you the best results!
+  - **Details**: I first apply a standard tokenizer on the input to separate the text into words, then I apply lowercase, asciifolding and Ngram filters to create lowercase N-grams of words to be indexed and searched

 ### Live chat
 Discussion in real time! use the live chat feature to talk to other about topics you care about!